OanaGaskey/Advanced-Lane-Detection/README.md

 sx_binary[(scaled_sobel >= 30) & (scaled_sobel <= 255)] = 1
 ```

-The second transformation is to select the white pixels in the gray scaled image.
-White is here defined by values between 200 and 255 which were picked using trial and error on the given pictures.
+The second transformation selects the white pixels in the gray scaled image.
+White is defined by values between 200 and 255 which were picked using trial and error on the given pictures.

 ```
 # Detect pixels that are white in the grayscale image